Jean-Marie Seroney: The Nandi Hills Declaration

-Seroney got in trouble in September 1969 when he presented the controversial "Nandi Hills Declaration", a document authored by his friend Joseph K. Mitei from Koilot, Ol'Lessos of Nandi District.
-Mitei was the Organizing Secretary of ruling party KANU, Nandi branch when he wrote the document on 27 July 1969.
-The document challenged the Kenyatta administration's sale/settlement of Nandi land to non-Kalenjin settlers at the expense of former owners of that land while the other half was a protest on police brutality and the unfair judicial system in Nandi.

-The document was deemed seditious and Seroney was arrested on Saturday, 20 September 1969 at Eldoret and transported to Nakuru with his friend Mitei and on Tuesday 23 September charged with sedition in a Nakuru court.
-The defence was led by P.J.
+The document was deemed seditious and Seroney was arrested on Saturday, 20 September 1969 at Eldoret and transported to Nakuru with his friend Mitei.
+On Tuesday 23 September charged with sedition in a Nakuru court.
+The defense was led by P.J.
 Wilkinson QC, a former Attorney General of Uganda assisted by Sibi-Okumu.
 They were convicted and fined KShs.
 6,000 each by Resident Magistrate R.P.
 Maini.